HealthEcon-code-review/IEP-model-review/README.md

 The code includes:
 - Simulation of rebate thresholds under asymmetric observability
 - Modelling of insurer and employer incentives across varying age and risk profiles
-- Simulation of absence durations with and without prevention
+- Simulation of alternative absence trajectories

 ### Usage
 All code was written and tested in R (version 4.5.0).